Gabs-Maia/WinSock2-caseStudy/tutorial/network_struct.md

 ### 📜 DEFINING OUR SCOPE:

-After creating our header file we'll need to define what we want to use later.
-For this we use the pre processor `#define`.
-We do this in order to define, externaly, different data types we'll be using throughout our server program.
+After creating our header file, we'll need to define the necessary data types for our project.
+These types will be used a lot throughout the project.
-It is important however to check it our declaration was already declared.

 ```C
 #ifndef NETWORK_STRUCT_H